TomerPacific/CodePenProjects/Navbar Animation/README.md

 # Navbar Animation

-An animation to makes the hamburger menu icon grow and pop out and resize
+An animation that makes the hamburger menu icon grow and pop out and resize